mariorez/Fleks/ReadMe.md

 I used [kotlinx-benchmark](https://github.com/Kotlin/kotlinx-benchmark) to create the benchmarks with a measurement that represents the number of executed operations within three seconds.

-All Benchmarks are run within IntelliJ using the `benchmarksBenchmark` gradle task on my local computer.
+All Benchmarks are run within IntelliJ using the `jvmBenchmarksBenchmark` gradle task on my local computer.
 The hardware
 is:

 - Windows 10 64-bit